Beef Brisket with Wild Mushrooms

-Whether or not you celebrate the Jewish holidays, a good brisket recipe or two is a nice thing to have in your winter repertoire.
-Brisket is a tough and fairly inexpensive cut of meat that gets amazingly tender after some quality time in the oven, and it requires very little attention or care while it cooks.
+Whether or not you celebrate the Jewish holidays (and Rosh Hashana is but days away!), a good brisket recipe or two is a nice thing to have in your winter repertoire.
+Brisket is a fairly inexpensive cut of meat that would be tough if cooked quickly, but gets amazingly tender after some quality time in the oven.
+And it requires very little attention or care while it cooks.
 That’s a nice characteristic in a piece of beef.

 Adding almost two heads of garlic cloves to the sauce may seem crazy, but they will also turn meltingly soft in their papery skins as the brisket cooks.
 Tell your guests to squeeze out the roasted garlic from the skins and add it to their sauce, or spread it on bread or toast or crusty bread (but not on Passover!).
-Make sure to serve this with egg noodles (again, not on Passover)or potatoes of some kind to soak up all of the sauce.
 Speaking of Passover, use potato starch instead of flour to thicken the sauce if you are making it on that holiday and wishing to keep strictly Kosher for Passover.

+The mushroom sauce is what makes this brisket recipe extra special.
 If you want a more subtly flavored mushroom flavor you can mix in some sliced button or cremini mushrooms with the wild mushrooms—this is also helpful budget-wise, as wild mushrooms can be pricey.
-But as any mushroom lover will tell you, worth every penny.
+But as any mushroom lover will tell you, wild mushrooms are worth every penny.